-Mark Rejhon, a display researcher, has worked in the home theater industry at various times in the past, including Stewart Filmscreen, AVSCIENCE Forum, Key Digital, TAW, and several other companies.
+Behind the UFO, Blur Busters founder Mark Rejhon is a display researcher who has worked in the home theater industry at various times in the past, including Stewart Filmscreen, AVSCIENCE Forum, Key Digital, TAW, and several other companies.
 He was also the moderator of the Home Theater Computer Forum at AVSFORUM from 1999 through 2001.

-Scanning backlights is a high-precision real-time technology.
-Mark Rejhon has extensive experience in many other real-time technologies including real-time text (www.realjabber.org), real-time stock quote software, and video processing and deinterlacing algorithms.
+For reducing motion blur on displays, Mark has researched the use of display-based strobe & scanning backlights, which is essentially a real-time technology.
+Mark Rejhon has extensive experience in many other real-time technologies including real-time text (www.realjabber.org), real-time stock trading software, and video processing and deinterlacing algorithms.
 In 2000, he invented the world’s first open-source 3:2 deinterlacing algorithm, for dScaler.
-Other relevant video-related experience, include work with raster scan-line interrupts in 6502 machine language creating a video game for the Commodore 64, work on the HOLO3DGRAPH PCI video processor card with a Faroudja video processor, and work with CRT projector calibration in 2001.
+Other relevant video-related experience, include work with raster scan-line interrupts in 6502 machine language creating a video game for the Commodore 64, work on the HOLO3DGRAPH PCI video processor card with a Faroudja video processor chip, and work with CRT projector calibration in the past.